Physics-informed, boundary-constrained Gaussian process regression for the reconstruction of fluid flow fields: Constraining a GP over a continuum

 \subsection{Constraints over parameterized sets}

 Starting from the general framework for constraining a pre-defined GP over a compact subset $\curveD$ outlined in the previous section, we now specialize it to the situation where $\curveD$ is a parameterized compact manifold.
-The flexibility of choice of the probability measure $\measureD$ over $\curveD$ associated to the Karhunen-Lo\`eve expansion of \eref{eq_2h} allow us to consider different geometries of $\curveD$.
-However, the numerical computation of GPR estimates based on a boundary-constrained Gaussian process (BCGP) kernel can be influenced by a particular choice of the measure $\measureD$.
+The flexibility of choice of the probability measure $\measureD$ over $\curveD$ associated to the KLE of \eref{eq_2h} allow us to consider different geometries of $\curveD$.
+However, the numerical computation of GPR estimates based on a BCGP kernel can be influenced by a particular choice of the measure $\measureD$.

 The following corollaries present two specific choices of $\measureD$ that simplify \eref{eq_2i}, and are helpful for computing derivatives of this kernel in \sref{sec:PIK}.
 In the first scenario, the geometry of $\curveD$ has no other restriction than to be compact in $\DomG$.
 In the second scenario, we suppose $\curveD$ to be a Lipschitz $(d-1)$-manifold in $\R^d$.